Introduction

 Reduction in misc wiring

 Diagram of the F.M.
 Circuit.
 Typical bias is .8 v +.
 This allows the veractor to "swing" at the audio rate in a linear fashion.
 On the right is a commercial version designed by G.E. in the 1970's.
 This is called an "ICOM" which is a complete plug-in module.
+For the GE used PM however, the temp comp circuit is FM, but not used for audio.
+There's another document to change that on SRG's web site.
+Below is a better quality image on the FM circuit, inspired by a comment from Groups IO.

-This may be copied in complete form only for non-profit purposes, such as for the knowledge for the Amateur Radio Service, with AK2O credited as designer.
+This may be copied in complete form only for non-profit purposes, such as for the knowledge for the amateur radio service, with AK2O credited as designer.
 For other arrangements please contact the author.

-Copywrite: AK2O 2007
+Copy write: AK2O 2007